GeekNeuron/OmniOCR/README.md

 Using OmniOCR is simple:

 1.  **Open the Web App**: Navigate to the [live demo page](https://geekneuron.github.io/OmniOCR/).
+2.  **Choose Your Mode**:
+    -   Keep **Advanced Mode** off for fast, offline processing.
+    -   Toggle it on and provide your API keys for the highest possible accuracy.
-2.  **Select a Language**: Choose the primary language of your document from the dropdown menu.
+3.  **Select a Language**: Use the searchable dropdown (in local mode) to select the language of your document.
+Your choice will be saved for future visits.
-3.  **Upload a File**: Drag and drop your file (`.jpg`, `.png`, or `.pdf`) onto the designated area, or click to select it from your device.
+4.  **Upload a File**:
+    -   For **images or PDFs**, drop a single file or click to select.
+    -   For **subtitles**, drop or select both the `.sub` and `.idx` files together.
-4.  **Get Results**: The app will automatically process the file and display the extracted text.
-You can then copy the result to your clipboard.
+5.  **Get Results**: The app will automatically process the file and display the extracted text in a code-like editor.
+You can then copy the result or download it in the appropriate format.

 To switch between light and dark themes, simply click on the **OmniOCR** title at the top of the page.